octobercms/docs/4.x/cms/components/submission.md

 </div>
 ```

 Here the first screen saves the `step1` fields, which becomes the active step and displays the screen collecting the remaining input.
 The final step submits to the `onFormSubmit` handler as usual, which completes the record and enforces the full validation rule set across all fields.
-The **Back** button navigates to `start`, a step name that matches no fields, returning the form to its initial screen.
+The **Back** button posts an empty `_form_goto`, which matches no named step and falls through to the initial screen rendered by the template's `{% else %}` branch.

 ### Partial Submissions